Eigenvalues of Cayley graphs

 \section{Energies of Cayley graphs}

 The \emph{energy} of a graph $G$ with $n$ vertices and eigenvalues $\lambda_1,\lambda_2,\ldots, \lambda_n$ is defined as

 This concept was introduced by Gutman \cite{Gutman78} in the study of mathematical chemistry.
 In the past four decades a number of results on energies of various families of graphs have been obtained; see \cite{Li12} for a monograph on this topic.
-In \cite{KoolenM01} it was proved that, for any graph $G$ with $n$ vertices,
+It is well known \cite{KoolenM01} that, for any graph $G$ with $n$ vertices,

 and the bound can be achieved by infinitely many graphs.
 It can be easily verified that $\E(K_n) = 2(n-1)$.
 A graph $G$ with $n$ vertices is called \emph{hyperenergetic} \cite{Gutman99} if $\E(G) > 2(n-1)$.